amyvolkert/Psychic-Game/README.md

 # Psychic-Game
-The purpose of this application is to allow users to guess the letter the computer has chosen at random.
+A simple application that allows users to guess the letter the computer has chosen at random.
 The application is mobile responsive.

 ## Prerequisites
 None